-- Drink plenty of waterDuring the hot summer months, heat and sweat can leave your body dehydrated.
+During the hot summer months, heat and sweat can leave your body dehydrated.
 A lack of water is harmful to your body and can also make you crave food when you're not actually hungry.
 It is incredibly important to keep yourself hydrated by drinking at least eight to nine glasses of water a day.
-Bored of water?
-Add some low calorific flavoring to water such as a piece of fruit, or opt for healthy alternatives like green tea or coconut water.
+Try adding some slices of cucumber or lemon to add a fresh flavour.

 Beware of ‘healthy’ smoothies

 Summer means an increase of dead skin cells so it is important to exfoliate your skin to keep it smooth and silky.
 You don’t need to buy any expensive products to achieve that summer glow; simply use a loafer for a light scrub or make your own exfoliation lotion using a handful of oatmeal, milk and yoghurt.

-- Keep up the exercise regime
+Keep up the exercise regime

-Summer is the perfect time of year to get wet!
-Boring runs in the cold wintery weather can be swapped for a summer swim at your local pool or gym.
+Why not try a summer dip at your local pool or gym?
+Or better yet, an outdoor lido.
 Start by swimming for 10 minutes and increase the time over the following weeks by doing front crawl, breaststroke or backstroke to mix up your cardio workout.
-A 30 minute session of this full body workout will burn almost 400 calories!
-If swimming laps isn’t your thing, join a water aerobics class.
+A 30-minute session will burn almost 400 calories!
+If swimming laps isn’t your thing, you could try a water aerobics class.

-- Protect your glossy locks
+Protect your hair

-- Eat healthy by the pool
+Eat well by the pool

-- Take up a new hobby
+Take up a new hobby